StatisKit/StatisKit/doc/user/install_it.rst

 If you have a:

-* Linux OS, download the following `script <https://github.com/StatisKit/StatisKit/raw/master/doc/linux/user_install>`_.
+* Linux OS, download the following `installer <https://github.com/StatisKit/StatisKit/raw/master/doc/linux/user_install>`_.

-* Mac OS X, download the following `script <https://github.com/StatisKit/StatisKit/raw/master/doc/osx/user_install>`_.
+* Mac OS X, download the following `installer <https://github.com/StatisKit/StatisKit/raw/master/doc/osx/user_install>`_.

-Then, open a shell in the directory where the script was downloaded and type
+Then, open a shell in the directory where the installer was downloaded and type

 .. code-block:: batch